American eel: Life cycle

+The sexually immature adult stage of American eel is called the yellow eel.
 As the maturation process proceeds, the yellow eel metamorphoses into a silver eel.
 The silvering metamorphosis results in morphological and physiological modifications that prepare the animal to migrate back to the Sargasso Sea.
 The eel acquires a greyish colour with a whitish or cream coloration ventrally.
-The digestive tract degenerates, the pectoral fins enlarge to improve swimming capacity, eye diameter expands and visual pigments in the retina adapt to the oceanic environment, the integument thickens, percentage of somatic lipids increases to supply energy for migrating and spawning, gonadosomatic index and oocyte diameter increase, gonadotropin hormone (GTH-II) production increases, and osmoregulatory physiology changes.
+The digestive tract degenerates, the pectoral fins enlarge to improve swimming capacity, eye diameter expands and visual pigments in the retina adapt to the oceanic environment, and the integument thickens.

 Feeding

 Eels are nocturnal and most of their feeding therefore occurs at night.
 Having a keen sense of smell, eels most likely depend on scent to find food.
 The American eel is a generalist species which colonizes a wide range of habitats.
 Their diet is therefore extremely diverse and includes most of the aquatic animals sharing the same environment.
 The American eel feeds on a variety of things such as worms, small fish, clams and other mollusks, crustaceans such as soft-shelled crabs and a lot of macroinvertebrate insects.
 A study on gastric examination of eels revealed that "macroinvertebrates, predominantly of the Class Insecta, were eaten by 169 eels (99% of feeding eels)" and "the stonefly Acroneuria was the single most numerically dominant taxon observed in the diet, occurring in 67% of eel stomachs that contained food".